Wolverine maintains Big Rock lead

 Sweetum captain Pete Rae of Plano, Tx., arrived at the scales with a 545.1-pound blue marlin to win the Level V Fabulous Fishermen prize of $531,250.
 Sweetums angler Scott DeWolfe, Plano, TX, reeled in his catch in 44 minutes.

-Sweetums was later bumped to third place when Donna Mae captain James Luihn and angler Conner Pirrung, both of Vero Beach, Fla., arrived at the weigh station.
-Pirrung’s blue marlin tipped the scales at 569.9-pounds.
+Sweetums was later bumped to third place when Donna Mae captain Joe Webb, Anna Maria Island, FL, and angler James Luihn, Vero Beach, FL., arrived at the weigh station.
+Luihn’s blue marlin tipped the scales at 569.9-pounds.

 These three teams were understandably unnerved Tuesday afternoon when it was announced that Sea Striker had boated a blue marlin.
 Boat owner Adrian Holler, Morehead City, won the Big Rock in 1995 and 2001.
 Holler finished second in the Big Rock in 1986 when his 603-pounder was topped by a 608.5-pound blue marlin.